Tech-for-Sustainable-Development/.github/profile/README.md

 Tech SDG Network is an emerging platform for turning curiosity into practical work.

+# Do work you can show.

+Work on research, prototypes, tools, experiments, or written work.

+Start or Take a role in the process and document what you actually did.

+Walk away with a stronger CV bullet, a better LinkedIn profile, a organisation GitHub repository, a FOSS membership, a portfolio piece, a concrete example to discuss in an interview.

+You leave with work you can point to, not just a name on your profile.

 ## GET INVOLVED

 **Start with a question, problem, or idea.**